-Heinz said there are many sources of inspiration, including client questions, news stories, public statements by firm leadership, trade magazines, conferences, webinars, Twitter hashtags and LinkedIn answers.
+There are many sources of inspiration, including client questions, news stories, public statements by firm leadership, trade magazines, conferences, webinars, Twitter hashtags and LinkedIn answers.

 Hire a professional

-He offered several ways to double the volume of leads generated by a blog:
+There are several ways to double the volume of leads generated by a blog: